zowe/community/Project Management/PI Planning/22PI3 Planning/Zowe CLI Objectives.md

 ## Zowe CLI In-Memory Credential Management

-Our goal is to  overcome the Zowe CLI installation challenges by offering a viable alternative to the core Zowe credential management feature.
+Our goal is to complete the research and design this PI.
+Implementation to happen in a future PI.

 ## Upvoted Issues